dianabenavidesprado/dianabenavidesprado.github.io/_pages/teaching.md

 - Past students: A. Croot (Honours - Multimodal Continual Learning), S. Khanal (Masters - Continual Learning with Example Replay), C. Cory (Honours - Continual Learning with Example Replay), K. Knowles (Honours - Neuromodulation in Transformers)

-Teaching Experience:

-- Lecturer for Generalising AI (CS703), School of Computer Science, The University of Auckland, New Zealand.

-- Lecturer for Algorithms for Massive Data (CS753), School of Computer Science, The University of Auckland, New Zealand.

-- Lecturer for Machine Learning for Decision Making Support in Public Sector High-Stakes Problems, Department of Systems Engineering and Computer Science, University of Los Andes, Colombia (Summer School course - delivered online).

-- Tutor for Data Mining and Machine Learning (CS760), School of Computer Science, The University of Auckland, New Zealand.

-- Tutor for Artificial Intelligence (CS367), School of Computer Science, The University of Auckland, New Zealand.

-- Tutor for Computer Science Fundamentals (CS107), School of Computer Science, The University of Auckland.

-- Lecturer for IT in Organizations, Department of Systems Engineering and Computing Sciences, University of Los Andes, Colombia.

-- Lecturer for Algorithms and Object-Oriented Programming, Department of Systems Engineering and Computing Sciences, University of Los Andes, Colombia.

-- Lecturer for Transactional Systems and Databases, Department of Systems Engineering and Computing Sciences, University of Los Andes, Colombia.